Dvlv/BoxBuddyRS/docs/tips.md

 - Choosing a Custom Home Directory when creating a box requires `home` access.
 - Using Distrobox Assemble requires `home` access.
 - Adding Additional Volumes to a container requires `host` access.
+- Installing `.deb` / `.rpm` files can only be done with files which are in your `~/Downloads` directory.
+To install files from other locations you must allow `home` access.

 ### Allowing Filesystem Access via Flatseal
 Install Flatseal if you haven't already: